department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-09 Manage_Devices/Research_Plan.md

 ### Veteran Journey

 Securely accessing VA online services can happen at any stage in the [Veteran journey](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/va-product-journey-maps/Veteran%20Journey%20Map.pdf).
-The updated Terms of Use will apply to every who signs into VA online and uses the authenticated experience.
+The option to log out of all devices will apply to every who signs into VA online and uses the authenticated experience.

 ## Research Goals